daniel-koehn/DENISE-Benchmark/README.md

 Currently the following benchmark problems are included:

+- 2 inclusion toy example
 - Modified Marmousi-II problem for different acquisition geometries
+- 2D Overthrust model
 - Rayleigh wave ultrasonic data from the Porta Nigra in Trier (Germany)

-Visualization of the FWI results can be accomplished by Matlab-scripts and custom colormaps.
+Visualization of the FWI results can be accomplished with Matplotlib and custom colormaps.